AppliedLogicSystems/ALSProlog/docs/docs/guide/6-ObjectPro-Object-Oriented-Programming.md

 primitive predicates for manipulating objects, as well as any ordinary Prolog predicates.

 Objects are activated by sending them message .
-The methods of the class to which the object belongs (or from which its class inherits) determine the object’s reaction to the message.
+The methods of the class to which the object belongs (or from which its class inherits) determine the object's reaction to the message.
 A message can be an arbitrary Prolog term which may include uninstantiated variables, thus implementing the partially-instatiated message paradigm of Concurrent Prolog [Ref]
 The ALS ObjectPro system is integrated with the module system of ALS Prolog, in that class definitions in ALS ObjectPro may be exported from their defining modules so as to be visible in other modules, or may be left unexported, rendering them local to the defining module.
-However, each object ‘knows’ the module of its defining class, so that if one has hold of the object in a variable Object, then the call
+However, each object 'knows' the module of its defining class, so that if one has hold of the object in a variable Object, then the call

     send(Object, Message)